GunaPalanivel/Placement-Assistance/README.md

 ## How to Contribute

 Contributions are welcome!
-If you want to contribute to this project, follow these steps:
+If you find any issues, have improvements to suggest, or want to add more content, please feel free to contribute!
+Follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/new-feature`